-- 1. Turn your paper sideways so your brain has space to spread out in all directions. - 2.
-Decide on a name for your mind map that summarises the information you are going to put on it. - 3.
-Write the name in the middle and draw a circle, bubble or picture around it. - 4.
-Write only key words on your branches, not whole sentences.
-Keep it short and simple. - 5.
-Each branch should show a different idea.
-Use a different colour for each idea.
+- Turn your paper sideways so your brain has space to spread out in all - short and simple. - each idea.
 Connect the information that belongs together.
-This will help build your understanding of the learning areas. - 6.
-Have fun adding pictures wherever you can.
-It does not matter if you can't draw well.
+This will - Have fun adding pictures wherever you can.
+It does not matter if you